 - Where a monetary contribution toward affordable housing is being made, the amount of the contribution will be specified in the conditions of development consent. - If the applicant is unable to make this payment at the issue of a subdivision certificate, Council must be provided with evidence to this effect.
-In such cases, a deferred payment can be arranged via a bank guarantee where: - The guarantee is by an Australian bank for the total or outstanding contribution amount plus interest. - The guarantee requires the bank to unconditionally pay the guaranteed sum to the Council at the time specified in the agreement. - The applicant will be required to pay all costs incurred in the establishment, operation, administration or discharge of the bank guarantee. - or when the Council notifies the bank in writing that the guarantee is no longer required, or if the related consent lapses.
+In such cases, a deferred payment can be arranged via a bank guarantee where: - ° The guarantee is by an Australian bank for the total or outstanding contribution amount plus interest. - The guarantee requires the bank to unconditionally pay the guaranteed sum to the Council at the time specified in the agreement. - The applicant will be required to pay all costs incurred in the establishment, operation, administration or discharge of the bank guarantee. - The bank's obligations are discharged when payment to the Council is made in accordance with the guarantee, or when the Council notifies the bank in writing that the guarantee is no longer required, or if the related consent lapses.